Determining fluid-crystal phase boundaries for a binary hard-sphere mixture using direct-coexistence simulations: Results

 In Fig. \ref{fig:intersectionFCC}, we show how we determine the FCC(A) coexistence crystal packing fraction, $\eta^{X, \text{coex}}$, pressure, $P^\text{coex}$, and composition, $\chi^{F, \text{coex}}$, using a series of simulations at global packing fraction $\eta^G = 0.56$ and global composition $\chi^G = 0.3$.
 It is noteworthy that, in contrast to the monodisperse system, the crossing between $P^{UD}(\eta_0^X)$ and $P^G_{zz}(\eta_0^X)$ is not associated with a minimum in $P^{UD}(\eta_0^X)$.
 In the monodisperse system, we see this crossing occur at a minimum because there is only one fluid and thus one equilibrium coexistence pressure, which corresponds to an unstrained crystal.
 Any strained crystal is by definition less stable, and hence must have a higher coexistence pressure\cite{smallenburg2024simple}.
 However, in a binary system, the crystal can coexist with a range of fluids, each at different pressures and compositions.
 Since varying $\eta_0^X$ changes the fluid composition, the equilibrium crystal is generally not associated with a minimum in pressure.

 In Fig.~\ref{fig:phasediagramperphase}a) and b), we show the fluid–FCC(A/B) phase boundary obtained from direct-coexistence simulations respectively.
 For comparison, we include the phase boundaries from Ref.~\onlinecite{eldridge1993entropy}, obtained via free-energy calculations.
-In the figure, the monodisperse limits of the fluid–FCC(A/B) system\cite{smallenburg2024simple}, which occur at $\beta P\sigma_A^3=11.5645$ and $\beta P\sigma_A^3=11.5645/q^3$, respectively, are also included.
+In the figure, the monodisperse limits of the fluid–FCC(A/B) system\cite{smallenburg2024simple} --- which occur at $\beta P\sigma_A^3=11.5645$ and $\beta P\sigma_A^3=11.5645/q^3$,respectively --- are also included.
 Note, furthermore, that all binary coexistence points included in Fig.~\ref{fig:phasediagramperphase}b) correspond to metastable coexistences, as the region where fluid-FCC(B) coexistences are stable is extremely narrow.
-In both figures, we observe that the phase boundaries obtained from direct-coexistence simulations lie consistently below the phase boundaries predicted by Ref.~\onlinecite{eldridge1993entropy}.